 Market Value is dependent on quite a few factors—most important being the buyer, followed by the seller.
 Market Value is the price put on a house to sell within a reasonable amount of time, which is finalized by the agreement between the seller and the buyer on the property’s worth when it is purchased.

 In an ideal Market for both the buyer and seller, the buyer’s amount they want to spend on a property matches the price the seller has put on their home.

 But as we’ve seen in the Real Estate Market this past year, this isn’t always the case.
 Market Value is influenced by external factors beyond what the buyer and seller set as their pricing goals, including what a home looks like on the outside, the characteristics of a home inside, and most importantly, the number of homes on the market and their location.

 When Market Value Exceeds the Normal Market Value

 If you recall, in the 2016 Real Estate Market there were properties selling left, right and centre because there were so few homes available in the GTA and even in the Guelph Real Estate Market.

 Why?
 Because of the demand for homes exceeded their availability, and their locations were ideal.

-Virtually any home that was put on the Market in Southwestern Ontario was part of a bidding war, making the Market Value of a home change from its usual Market Value, to an increased Market Value.
-Desperate buyers were bidding far over the listing price of properties and what they would regularly consider a fair amount to ensure they outbid others.
+Virtually any home that was put on the market in Southwestern Ontario was part of a bidding war, making the Market Value of a home change from its usual Market Value, to an increased Market Value.
+Desperate buyers were bidding way over the listing price of properties and what they would regularly consider a fair amount to ensure they outbid others.

 But as more homes started hitting the market in 2017, the demand of homes dropped.